reduxjs/redux-toolkit/docs/usage/usage-guide.md

 export default reducer
 ```

+You can view the full code of this example normalizr usage on [CodeSandbox](https://codesandbox.io/s/rtk-entities-basic-example-with-normalizr-bm3ie)

 #### Using selectors with `createEntityAdapter`

 The entity adapter providers a selector factory that generates the most common selectors for you.
 Taking the examples above, we can add selectors to our `usersSlice` like this: